Woidly/spellcast-solver/CLI.md

     - `solver` - time spent solving the board
   - `words` - array of top words.
 Each item is as follows:
     - `gems_collected` - number of gems collected with this word
-    - `steps` - array if steps needed to play the word.
+    - `steps` - array of steps needed to play the word.
 Each item is as follows:
       - `swap` - boolean indicating whether this step swaps a letter
       - `index` - 0-based flat index of tile (`0` being top-left tile, `24` being bottom-right tile)
       - `new_letter` - _(optional)_ if `swap` is true, single-char string indicating new letter